-There are number of zero calorie sweeteners that provide sweetness, while not containing any nutrient sugars.
-There are both natural and chemical non-nutrient sweeteners.
-This seems like an ideal option for anyone with a sweet-tooth who is looking to loose weight.
-However, zero calorie sweeteners DO NOT HELP WITH WEIGHT LOSS.
-If that seems a bit extreme, unfortunately, there’s plenty of research linking zero-cal sweeteners to weight gain.
+They seem like the ideal option for anyone with a sweet tooth who is looking to lose weight.
+However, zero-calorie sweeteners DO NOT HELP WITH WEIGHT LOSS.
+If the all-cap letters seem a bit extreme, unfortunately, there’s plenty of research linking zero-cal sweeteners to weight gain.

-One of the issues is that zero calorie sweeteners cause us to lose our natural ability to link eating with feelings of fullness.
-So zero calorie sweeteners can actually cause over-eating in the long-run.
+One of the issues is that zero-calorie sweeteners cause us to lose our natural ability to link eating with insulin response and feelings of fullness.
+So zero-calorie sweeteners may actually contribute to over-eating.